code-with-amitk/Code-examples/device_drivers/Terms/APIs/mmap/README.md

 # mmap(Memory Map)
-- **What** Maps file or device(device file) into Memory.
+- **What** Maps file or device(device file) to Memory.
+That means copy contents of file to memory & return pointer to it.
 - **Why mmap**
 	- Multiple Processes Accessing Data from Shared File: Load/time/memory of opening/closing file is saved.
 What we do is open file, write file into buffer.
 So this write into buffer is saved, you can directly work of memory address.
 	- This is advantageous for Big Files:    This may happens file data/structures are much bigger than Buffer taken to read file.
 That may cause issues.
 	- Provides Huge speed Advantage wrt I/O.

-## A. `mmap(void *addr, size_t length, int prot, int flags, int fd, off_t offset)`
+### A. `void* mmap(void *addr, size_t length, int prot, int flags, int fd, off_t offset)`
-### Parameters
+#### Parameters
 | Parameter | Meaning |
 | --- | --- |
 | void `*addr` | <ul><li> This is virtual Address space of calling process.
 Start copying at this address.</li></ul> <ul><li>if NULL, then the kernel chooses the (page-aligned) address at which to create the mapping</li></ul> <ul><li>value=NULL is the most portable method of creating a new mapping.</li></ul> |